 Indeed, we’ve seen a clear rise in protectionist and populist policies—a recent World Trade Organization report cited that between mid-October 2015 and mid-May 2016, G20 economies had introduced new protectionist trade measures at the fastest pace since 2008.
 To address this, we need to first make the case for trade itself in order to highlight the importance of trade finance.
 It is, therefore crucial that businesses and trade finance industry stakeholders reinvigorate the narrative around global trade, relaying its significance to the public and ensuring that trade is on the agenda of policymakers worldwide.

-Understanding Trade Finance
+Understanding The Shortage Of Trade Finance

 Enhancing awareness around trade finance should also remain a top priority.
 While there has already been significant progress in the dialogue between trade finance providers and regulators, and a noticeable shift towards a more suitable risk-aligned treatment of trade finance, it is crucial that we continue to emphasize the low-risk nature of trade finance instruments.